ItzBlack6093/profile-generator/.github/ISSUE_TEMPLATE/issue.md

 # Checklist
 - [ ]  I have checked that this issue is unique (not duplicated)
 # Issue
-Just write, recommend to add screenshots
+Just write, recommend to add screenshots, if the issue only affect some accounts, list them